nccgroup/pythia/README.md

 * Not designed to be a full Delphi decompiler.
 Use DeDe / IDR / Hex-Rays.
 * Only useful with Delphi binaries that use objects (not all do).
 * Modern Delphi uses names like `TComparer<System.Bindings.EvalProtocol.TPair<System.IInterface,System.Pointer>>` which are fairly indecipherable in IDA.
+* Not designed to process packed files.
+Unpack and dump to a regular PE file first.

 Please send me examples of binaries where this tool doesn't work, so it can be improved.